RatterScanner/RatterscannerSite/README.md

 - Add the recaptcha site key and secret key to  "captchaKey": "<captchaKeyGoHere>" and "siteKey": "<siteKeygoHere>"
 - Make any other config changes
 - Run `npm install` to download libraries
-- Run `npx tsc` to compile the typescript into js
 - Run `npm run start` to start the webserver.

 # Config